MackinationsAi/Upgraded-Depth-Anything-V2/README.md

 ## Windows Installation

-All you need to do is copy & paste (or right-click), each of the following code-snippets in-order into cmd & everything will be installed properly.
+All you need to do is copy & paste (or right-click), each of the following lines in-order into cmd & everything will be installed properly.

 ```
 git clone https://github.com/MackinationsAi/Upgraded-Depth-Anything-V2.git